 As we were driving to the restaurant my friend mentioned to me that Mai Pham also has a line of sauces and marinades that she has used to create her own dishes at home.
 I went on-line afterwards and noted that the Sacramento Food Co-Op carries the product – Lemon Grass Kitchen – so I am going to check it out next time I shop there.

-The restaurant has a parking lot in the back of the building, and we had no trouble finding a parking spot.
+The restaurant has a parking lot in the back of the building.
+As a result, we had no trouble finding a parking spot.

 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)